gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Most trolls were Gifted, but not all.
 If she didn't startle him—

-"Hrrr," the troll growled.
+"Hrrr," the troll growled,
+knuckle-walking toward her.
 "Don't see what's so special about *you*."
-He knuckle-walked a step toward her.

-Noxy backed up again.
-A branch poked the back of her head.
+Noxy backed up again until a branch poked the back of her head.
 "I'm not special," she said.
 She sounded breathless.
 That was probably a bad idea.